heikkilevanto/beertracker/manual.md

 At the end of each day or location there will be summaries on how much you have drank there.

-### Short list
-Gives you a list of days, where you have been drinking, and how much.

 ### Graph
 Shows a graph of your drinking.
-Time is on the X-axis, and on Y is the number of drinks:
+Time is on the X-axis, with different background color for weekend (Fri, Sat, and Sun).
+On Y is the number of drinks:

-* The grey bars represent weekdays, and the blue bars are weekends.
-This is to make it a bit easier to follow the days.
+* Each drink is a little bar of its own.
+Color coded to indicate the beer style.
+* Each change of location is indicated by a thin white line
 * For days with no drinks, there is a green dot in the bottom.
+For consecutive days, the dot moves a bit higher, up to 7 days.
-* There is a purple line that is a floating average of the past 30 days, with higher weights for the more recent days.
+* There is a white line that is a floating average of the past 30 days, with higher weights for the more recent days.
-* There is a black line that shows the (arithmetic) average for the last 7 days, including today.
+* There is a green line that shows the (arithmetic) average for the last 7 days, including today.

 Under the graph are navigation buttons:
 * "<<" and ">>" move the graph earlier and later in time
-* "Month", "Year", and "All" adjsut how long time is shown in the graph
+* "Month", "3m", "6m", "Year", and "All" adjsut how long time is shown in the graph
 * [-] and [+] fine tune the zoom factor

 Clicking on the graph itself zooms it to double the size.
 Clicking again zooms